-The Settlement provides that the non-settling Defendants remain jointly and severally liable for Settling Defendant's sales to the extent permitted or authorized by law.
-Paragraph 14 of the Settlement Agreement reserves, for the purposes of joint and several liability against non-settling Defendants, DPPs' ability to rely on Settling Defendant's sales of NGDs to the
+The Settlement provides that the non-settling Defendants remain jointly and severally liable for Settling Defendants' sales to the extent permitted or authorized by law.
+Paragraph 14 of the Settlement Agreement reserves, for the purposes of joint and several liability against nonsettling Defendants, DPPs' ability to rely on Settling Defendants' sales of NGDs to the Settlement Class to seek the full amount of damages to which they may be entitled from any other Defendant in the MDL.
+This term is valuable to DPPs and the DPP Settlement Class, as it

-$^7$ Apotex has paid \$30,000,000 into the Settlement Fund.
+&lt;sup>7 Heritage has paid \$10,000,000 into the Settlement Fund.
 Settlement Agreement ¶ 7.
-As noted above, the \$30,000,000 payment could have been increased by as much as \$7,058,823.50 under the MFN clause.
-Based upon the timely opt-out notices received, the settlement amount will be reduced.
+As noted above, the \$10,000,000 payment could be increased to as much as \$12,500,000 under the MFN clause.

-&lt;sup>8 Pursuant to separate letter agreement, Settling Defendant had the right to rescind the Settlement Agreement if the aggregate amount of purchases represented by opt-outs reached or exceeded a certain percentage of total purchases by Direct Purchasers.
+&lt;sup>8 Pursuant to separate letter agreement, Settling Defendants had the right to rescind the Settlement Agreement if the aggregate amount of purchases represented by opt-outs reached or exceeded a certain percentage of total purchases by Direct Purchasers.
 Id.
 That percentage was not reached, and the Settlement Agreement remains in force.
-DPPs will file these letter agreements with the Court if the Court desires, and in that event, would request that they be filed in camera.
+DPPs will file this letter agreement with the Court if the Court desires, and in that event, would request that they be filed in camera.

-Settlement Class to seek the full amount of damages to which they may be entitled from any other Defendant in the MDL.
-This term is valuable to DPPs and the DPP Settlement Class, as it maintains DPPs' right to seek alleged damages associated with Settling Defendant's sales from Settling Defendant's alleged co-conspirators.
-The non-settling Defendants will only be entitled to a credit for any judgment against them for the value of the settlement proceeds paid by Settling Defendant after the judgment is trebled.
+maintains DPPs' right to seek alleged damages associated with Settling Defendants' sales from Settling Defendants' alleged co-conspirators.
+The non-settling Defendants will only be entitled to a credit for any judgment against them for the value of the settlement proceeds paid by Settling Defendants after the judgment is trebled.
 This settlement will not reduce in any way the single damages to which the Settlement Class is entitled.